ZackWilde27/FlatOut2-HLSLToSHA/README.md

 - SHADOW : The shadow mask of the track
 - AMBIENT : Ambient lighting
 - FRESNEL : Fresnel term
-- BLEND : The car body shaders use a texture to blend between clean and dirt
+- BLEND : The car body shaders use vertex colours to blend between clean and dirt
 - EXTRA : From what I can tell it's either unused or a duplicate of something else

 <br><br>